 About this series

 Today’s cyber threats rely on human interaction, not just technical exploits.
 In fact, research for Verizon’s 2022 Data Breach Investigations Report found that 82% of data breaches involve the human element.
-As the report states, this reality “puts the person square in the center of the security estate.”
+As the report states, this reality “puts the person square in the centre of the security estate”.
 Attackers use social engineering to trick people into clicking unsafe URLs, opening malicious attachments, entering their credentials, sending sensitive data, transferring funds and more.

-This is the final post in our six-part blog series covering topics that all organizations should address in the security awareness training they provide to their users.
+This is the final post in our six-part blog series covering topics that all organisations should address in the security awareness training they provide to their users.
 The topics we have explored in this series are:

 4. Social media